-His books in philosophical poetry have earned several prestigious literature awards, including being selected in the "Best Poets & Poems," and the "Literature Stars" publications.
-He was nominated and successful selected as the 2011 recipient of the Global WPS's best poet of the year award.
+His books in philosophical poetry have earned several prestigious literature awards, including being selected to have selected work published in the "Best Poets & Poems" in 2010, and the "Literature Stars" publications, 2011.
+He was nominated and successfully selected the 2011 recipient of the Global WPS's best poet of the year award.

 His novel is being considered by several Hollywood agents to make the wide screen.

-Dr. Gouda's books are available at Chapters and Coles Bookstores in Canada, and Barnes & Noble in USA.
-Tour his books at:
+Dr. Gouda's books are available at Chapters and Coles bookstores in Canada, and at Barnes & Noble bookstores in USA.
+Tour his books via:

 Paul moved to BC from Ontario, in 1998, and raised his only son as a single parent.
 For 14 years, it was just Paul, his son, and his Great Dane.
-His son, Pele`, is now a college student who lives on campus, and Paul leads a quiet single life as an author and a consultant, downtown a small coastal city in British Columbia.
+His son, Pelé, is now a college student who lives on campus, and Paul leads a quiet single life as an author and a consultant, downtown a small coastal city on Vancouver Island, in British Columbia.

 Paul is a fanatic footballer "soccer."
 He still plays in a 45+ old-timers league.
 He is an international figure in soccer having been appointed overseas as a national technical development director.
-He also lead an active life as a senior referee, and referee instructor & assessor.
-He wrote a training manual for referee instructors & assessors, and for over 12 years, he was the editor-in-chief of 4 soccer magazines in Canada.
+He also led an active life as a senior referee, and referee instructor & assessor.
+He wrote a training manual for referee instructors & assessors in BC, and for over 12 years, he was the editor-in-chief of 4 soccer magazines in Canada.

 ...
 On a personal note, in a recent interview, he commented about debating a renewal of the fatherhood experience.
 He missed the days of raising his son.
 The bedtime story, Simba, and Baloo, and the whole parenthood deal with its pleasures and pressures.
 His son is now a young man in college.
 "Perhaps a girl this time," he said, perhaps facetiously.
 He added, "I just have to find her mother first."
 He went on to comment, "I argued, if David Letterman and Robert DeNiro who are older than me could do it... but again, I think it's time to enjoy social life again.
 And perhaps there is still another new chapter awaiting," he commented, poetically.